sebpiq/funktion.fm/_posts/terminal-procrastination.md

 ffmpeg -f v4l2 -i /dev/video0 -vf scale=6000:6000 -f rawvideo pipe: | aplay -r 2000 -c2
 ```

-So yes ... you can try to pipe pretty much anything to your `aplay` ... hours of procrastination lie ahead.
+So yes ... you can try to pipe **|** pretty much anything to your `aplay` ... hours of procrastination lie ahead.

-And if `aplay` doesn't work for you, or you have a mac or something, you can always run this command in your terminal to get some colorfull glitches :
+And if nothing of these work for you, you can always run this command in your terminal to get some colorfull glitches :

 ```bash
 echo -e "#coding=utf8\nimport sys,random as r;c=0;p=' '*6\nwhile 1:p,c=(' '*r.randint(3,200),r.randint(20,99)) if r.random()>0.999 else (p,c);sys.stdout.write('\033[%sm'%c+('▚'*15 if r.random()>0.995 else '▚'*16)+p)" | python